Watch CBS News

 From changes to your personal health to the effects of years of wear and tear on your hearing aids, here are three indications that you may need something new.
 Schedule a chat with your audiologist or healthcare provider to discuss a possible upgrade.

-Your hearing aids have gotten noticeably worse
+Your hearing aid seems to have gotten worse

 Just like any other piece of tech, hearing aids can deteriorate over time.
 This is due to things like ordinary wear and tear or even damage from ear wax.
-The average lifespan of a pair of hearing aids is typically around five years, but a good quality pair can last twice that long with proper care -- and visits to a certified hearing care professional every three months or so for professional cleaning.
+The average lifespan of a pair of hearing aids is typically between five and seven years, but a good quality pair can last twice that long with proper care -- and visits to a certified hearing care professional every three months or so for professional cleaning.

 But hearing aids are tiny, delicate devices.
 Dirt, sweat, and oil can build up over time, especially if the hearing aids aren't getting cleaned with a soft, dry cloth occasionally.
 If you believe your hearing aids aren't functioning as well as they used to, that's a sign you may need a new pair.